tjgalvin/flint/README.md

   [are available from the CSIRO dockerhub page.](https://hub.docker.com/r/csirocass/askapsoft).
 - self-calibration: `casa` is used to perform antenna-based self-calibration.
   Specifically the tasks `gaincal`, `applysolutions`, `cvel` and `mstransform` are used throughout this process.
+Careful selection of an appropriate CASA version should be made to keep the `casacore` library in compatible state with other components.
+Try the `docker://alecthomson/casa:ks9-5.8.0` image.

 ## Configuration based settings